Website accessibility

 Salazar's concordat (1940): text

-Even Salazar was reluctant to outlaw divorce for Catholics and to cement Catholic religion classes in state schools, but the Vatican prevailed.
-This concordat was signed in secret in the Vatican and only announced afterwards, a procedure repeated by the President Barroso in 2004.
+The concordat was signed in secret in the Vatican in 1940 and only announced afterwards, a procedure repeated by Portugal's democratically-elected President Barroso in 2004.
+[1]

 Although Salazar died in 1968, his regime continued until 1974.
 Thus the Canon Law marriage stipulated in Article 24 outlived him and it continued to prevent Catholics from obtaining a civil divorce until 1975 when a Protocol (implemented the next year) finally allowed it.
 This Protocol states: